 Mark Gillett is currently Director of Performance West Bromwich Albion FC and Lead Physician Talented Athlete Scholarship Scheme.
 Mark Gillett qualified in medicine in 1992 and completed higher specialist training in Emergency Medicine in the West Midlands in 2003.
 He has a MSc in Sports Medicine from the University of Nottingham and is a founding Fellow of the Faculty of Sports and Exercise Medicine UK.
 From 2003-2008 he worked for the English Institute of Sport as a sports physician in the West Midlands.
 In 2008 he became first team doctor at Chelsea FC, before moving to WBA FC in 2010 initially as Head of Medical Services and then as Director of Performance.
 In 2012 he was part of Team GB at the London Olympics as Chief Medical Officer to the men’s and women’s basketball squads.

 Alan has a wealth of knowledge (and a MSc in Sport and Exercise Medicine) in the treatment of musculo-skeletal injuries.
 Alan qualified in Physiotherapy from Glasgow Caledonian University in 1995.
-He was Head of Sports Medicine at Hamilton Academical FC and the Under 21 Scotland National squad until recently.
+He was Head of Sports Medicine at Hamilton Academical FC and the Under 21 Scotland National squad until recently and is now working with the Scottish Football Association.
 His previous positions include Wales National Football Squad Head Physiotherapist and he worked at Charlton Athletic.

 Dr Bryan English